kubos/kubos/docs/os-docs/kubos-linux-on-iobc.rst

 Kubos Documentation
 ~~~~~~~~~~~~~~~~~~~

--  :doc:`../installation-docs/installing-linux-iobc` - Steps to install KubOS Linux on an iOBC
+-  :doc:`../installation-docs/installing-linux-iobc` - Steps to install Kubos Linux on an iOBC
--  :doc:`using-kubos-linux` - General guide for interacting with KubOS Linux
+-  :doc:`using-kubos-linux` - General guide for interacting with Kubos Linux
 -  :doc:`working-with-the-iobc` - Guide for interacting with iOBC-specific features

 Software Components